Economic history of India: Indus Valley Civilization

 The Indus Valley civilisation, the first known permanent and predominantly urban settlement, flourished between 3500 BCE and 1800 BCE.
 It featured an advanced and thriving economic system.
 Its citizens practised agriculture, domesticated animals, made sharp tools and weapons from copper, bronze and tin, and traded with other cities.
 Evidence of well-laid streets, drainage systems and water supply in the valley's major cities, Dholavira, Harappa, Lothal, Mohenjo-daro and Rakhigarhi, reveals their knowledge of urban planning.

 Ancient and medieval characteristics

 Although ancient India had a significant urban population, much of India's population resided in villages, whose economies were largely isolated and self-sustaining.
 Agriculture was the predominant occupation and satisfied a village's food requirements while providing raw materials for hand-based industries such as textile, food processing and crafts.
 Besides farmers, people worked as barbers, carpenters, doctors (Ayurvedic practitioners), goldsmiths and weavers.

-Religion

-Religion played an influential role in shaping economic activities.
-Pilgrimage towns like Prayagraj, Varanasi, Nasik and Puri, mostly centred around rivers, developed into centres of trade and commerce.
-Religious functions, festivals and the practice of taking a pilgrimage resulted in an early version of the hospitality industry.

-Economics in Jainism is influenced by Mahavira and his philosophy.
-He was the last of the 24 Tirthankars, who spread Jainism.
-Relating to economics, he emphasised the importance of the concept of 'anekanta' (non-absolutism).

 Family business

 In the joint family system, members of a family pooled their resources to maintain the family and invest in business ventures.
 The system ensured younger members were trained and employed and that older and disabled members would be supported.
 The system prevented agricultural land from splitting with each generation, aiding yield from the benefits of scale.
 Such sanctions curbed rivalry in junior members and instilled a sense of obedience.